People

 Manas Chawla is a political risk expert and the Founder of London Politica.
 He has advised heads of state, UN agencies and a range of Fortune 500 companies on navigating geopolitical volatility.
 He is also the Director of the Oxbridge Diplomatic Academy.

 An accomplished public speaker, Manas has delivered keynotes on geopolitical risk for leading decision makers at conferences across the world.
 He is also a regular commentator for a range of international news broadcast programmes including CNN, BBC, CNBC and Bloomberg.
 Manas holds an MSc from St Antony's College Oxford, and his PhD research at the LSE explores how Big Tech actors shape the geopolitical order of the twenty-first century.
+In April 2026, Manas was named to the Forbes 30 Under 30 List for Social Impact - Europe.

 -